swutw/cpex_cv_forecasting/README.md

 2. The joint precipitation animations are not created.
 What should I do?
 - Always Check if the products exist on the source website first!
 - Sometimes there is a data transfer issue between UW and UTAH, so check if UTAH website produces figures.
-If yes, set "uutah_precipitation = False" and "UTAH_website = False" in _switches_download.txt_
+If yes, set "uutah_precipitation = False" and "UTAH_website = True" in _switches_download.txt_
 - Execute the script again.

 3. The script stuck at downloading GEOS_forecasing information.
 What should I do?
 - Always Check if the products exist on the source website first!
 - In the most of time, you'll get them downloaded on your second try.
+- If the script stops at downloading the cross section set "nasa_geos_cross_section = False" in _switches_download.txt_
 - If the script still can't run through smoothly, set "nasa_geos = False" in _switches_download.txt_